delta-io/delta-rs/docs/usage/writing/index.md

 ```

 Data files that are still open, one per partition value the write meets, hold their current row group in memory separately from this cap.

+The cap is a ceiling, not a reservation.
+A store that keeps up never reaches it, so a generous cap costs a healthy write nothing; it only binds once uploads fall behind.
+If you set it yourself, keep it above a few times `target_file_size`, because a file larger than the whole cap takes all of it and uploads then run one at a time.